 Alpesh: I think so.
 For quite a while now we have been discussing the potential uses of critical realism to strengthen our scholarship and practice in what might be broadly described as the field of Marxist Sociology of Education, Critical Education, and ethnography (Maisuria and Beach, 2017).
 For me, it has taken the form of a comradely solidarity with very different types of collaborators that has been so important in the development of my appreciation of critical realism.

 Grant: I agree Alpesh.
-Likewise, your involvement in my journey through Marxism, critical realism and education has been significant.
+Likewise, your involvement in my journey through Marxism, critical realism, and education has been significant.
 If this journey had a track, you helped me stay on it – or at least hold onto some vague sense that I knew where I was going!
-The value in having someone to bounce ideas off, share frustrations and celebrate the little wins along the way cannot be overstated.
+The value in having someone to bounce ideas off, share frustrations, and celebrate the little wins along the way cannot be overstated.
 We are fellow travellers.
 Both of us carry a commitment to radical and transformative education strongly influenced by Marx.
 However, it was our mutual interest in critical realism that brought our paths together.
 There have been many phone calls and Skype sessions between London and Adelaide over the years as we made our ways through and eventually beyond our PhDs.
 And, in those times, when we were on the same continent and in the same city, we continued those conversations – often over a curry and always with a little bit too much beer and wine if I recall.
 But fellow travellers do what fellow travellers must do.

 Before we talk about the critical realism content of those conversations, can I ask you if you remember our first meeting and its context?